pagkly/Zed/Investopedia3/Net Operating Income What You Need to Know.md

 Net Operating Income: What You Need to Know
 ## What Is Net Operating Income (NOI)?

 Net operating income (NOI) is a calculation used to analyze the profitability of income-generating real estate investments.
-NOI equals all [revenue](https://www.investopedia.com/terms/r/revenue.asp) from the property, minus all reasonably necessary [operating expenses](https://www.investopedia.com/terms/o/operating_expense.asp).
+NOI equals all [[revenue]](https://www.investopedia.com/terms/r/revenue.asp) from the property, minus all reasonably necessary [[operating expenses]](https://www.investopedia.com/terms/o/operating_expense.asp).

-NOI is a before-tax figure, appearing on a property’s income and cash flow statement, that excludes principal and interest payments on loans, capital expenditures, depreciation, and [amortization](https://www.investopedia.com/terms/a/amortization.asp).
+NOI is a before-tax figure, appearing on a property’s income and cash flow statement, that excludes principal and interest payments on loans, capital expenditures, depreciation, and [[amortization]](https://www.investopedia.com/terms/a/amortization.asp).
 When this metric is used in other industries, it is referred to as “EBIT,” which stands for “[earnings before interest and taxes](https://www.investopedia.com/terms/e/ebit.asp).”

 ### Key Takeaways